 Problem Possible Causes What To Do Refrigerator does not operate Control in OFF position.
 Move the control to a temperature setting.
 Refrigerator is unplugged.
 Push the plug completely into the outlet.
-The fuse is blown/circuit breaker is tripped.
-Replace fuse or reset the breaker.
-Vibration or rattling (slight vibration is normal) Front leveling legs need adjusting. • See Leveling Legs.
-Refrigerator is on an uneven surface.
-Use shims to level the refrigerator.
-Motor operates for long periods or cycles Normal when refrigerator is first plugged in.
-Wait 24 hours for the refrigerator to completely cool down.
+The fuse is blown/circuit breaker is tripped. • Replace fuse or reset the breaker.
+Vibration or rattling (slight vibration is normal) Front leveling legs (on some models) need adjusting. • See Leveling Legs.
+Refrigerator is on an uneven surface. • Use shims to level the refrigerator.
+Motor operates for long periods or cycles Normal when refrigerator is first plugged in. • Wait 24 hours for the refrigerator to completely cool down.
 Often occurs when large amounts of food are placed in refrigerator. • This is normal.
 Door left open.
 Check to see if package is holding door open.
 Hot weather or frequent door openings. • This is normal.
 Temperature control set at the coldest setting. • See About the control.
 Not enough clearance from the wall. • See Clearances in Preparing to install the refrigerator.
+Door will not open Refrigerator is locked (lock is available on some models). • Unlock the door with the key.
+If the key has been lost, a replacement key can be ordered by visiting our Website www.GEAppliances.com, or calling GE Parts and Accessories, 800.626.2002.